 These are stocks that hit a new high in trading for the day, especially on days when the market is in bad shape.
-If a stock hits a new high on a down day, then obviously it has something good going for it.
+If a stock hits a new high on a down day, then it obviously has something good going for it.

 One thing to keep in mind is that there is often more continuity in the market than change.
-That means once the stock is purchased, things will pretty much keep going the way they were until a major shift happens.
+That means once a stock is purchased, things will pretty much keep going the way they were until a major shift happens.

 Cramer likes to wait for a pullback before pulling the trigger to buy a stock.
 The key is to buy on weakness and sell into strength.
-He recommended waiting until a high-quality stock falls at least 5 percent, as that will give you a solid entry point.
+He recommends waiting until a high-quality stock falls at least 5 percent, as that will give you a solid entry point.

 "You only buy stocks that have pulled back from the new-high list if you are confident they will make a comeback for substantive reasons not having to do with the market," Cramer said.